Dog Tricks “Party with your Pup”

 Dog Tricks

 Description: Tricks with your dog (Party with your pup) is designed to help teach your dog to be the life of any party.
-We will be training fun skills and behaviors that can apply to any situation, but focusing on Back to School, the Labor day holiday, and Halloween.
-They will learn to Salute the Flag, Read and Count, Raise their Paw, and Wipe their Paws before entering a building.
-They will Marching around, Weaving, Crawling, and Dancing at Recess, before picking up their toys and putting them away.
-They will be working hard learning how to Down, Rollover, Knock out, Stay and Relax.
-Holding the Halloween treat bucket, they will be showing tricks to get treats.
-Finally, you can choose a trick you would like them to learn.
-Yes…..you can teach an old dog a new trick
+We will be training fun skills and behaviors that can apply to any situation, but focusing on upcoming events and holidays.
+They will learn Take it, and how to hold items in their mouth, Roll out the Red Carpet, Wave, Bow, Strut and March, Shake, Rollover, Crawl, Hike a football and Dribble a basketball, Shoot a hoop (making a ball go through a hoop), a Fist Bump, Ring a Bell or Touch a Button that says “I love you”, Hug, Target Touch, Wipe your Paws, play the piano, and you can choose a trick you would like them to learn.
+Yes, you can teach an old dog a new trick!

 Requirements: Dogs 4 months and older.
 Dogs must be in your care for at least 3 weeks.